Male and female typing on laptop

 Irish Resident Director – an application must be made for a PPS number which can be completed online at www.mywelfare.ie.

-Non-Irish Resident Director – an application must be made for an identification number.
-Although the Companies Office has not yet finalised the process for making such an application, it is envisaged that it will involve the completion of a form which must then be sworn in the presence of a notary in the home country of the overseas director.
-The form will be uploaded to the Companies Office and an ID number will be issued once the application has been processed.
-This number should be retained carefully as it is unique to each director and will be required to complete all future Form B10, Form A1 and Form B1 filings for any company to which the director is appointed.
-We can assist in making these applications once the process has been finalised.
+Non-Irish Resident Director – an application must be made for an identification number by the completion of a Form VIF which must be sworn in the directors country of residence in the presence of a notary.
+The form will be uploaded to the Companies Office and a VIN number will be issued once the application has been processed.
+This number should be retained carefully as it is unique to each director and will be required to complete all future Form B10, Form B69, Form A1 and Form B1 filings for any company to which the director is appointed.
+We can assist in making these applications.

 As Crowe are unable to check the information held by DSP due to GDPR regulations, we would recommend that directors take steps now to confirm the details held by DSP to avoid the potential delays outlined above.

-For assistance in relation to the above, please contact our team below.
+For assistance in relation to the above, please contact Catherine Falvey or your usual Crowe contact.

 Chris Magill, Partner, Audit - Crowe Ireland